cc-pet-sitter/frontend/README.md

 **Mugi** is a bilingual platform that helps pet owners find and book trusted local pet sitters, ensuring a seamless and flexible experience.

+A demo of the app can be viewed here: https://www.youtube.com/watch?v=nf6tw-EHCgg

 ---

 ## Technology